 Morrisons Cove Rotary Club Announces Winners of Four-Way Test Speech Contest

-The Morrisons Cove Rotary Club has announced the winners of their 2019 Four-Way Test Speech Contest held on Wednesday, March 21 at Northern Bedford High School.
-Six contestants representing Central and Northern Bedford High Schools participated.
+The Morrisons Cove Rotary Club has announced the winners of their 2020 Four-Way Test Speech Contest held on Wednesday, February 26th at Northern Bedford High School.
+Eight contestants representing Central and Northern Bedford High Schools participated.

-Clint Curfman, an 11th grade student at Central High School, was awarded first place and a check in the amount of $500.
-Allie Snider, a junior at Northern Bedford High School, was awarded first runner up and a check in the amount of $300.
-Liberty Worthing, a 10th grade student at Central High School, was awarded second runner up and a check in the amount of $200.
+Matthew Hall, an 10th grade student at Northern Bedford High School, was awarded first place and a check in the amount of $500.
+Clint Curfman, a senior at Central High School, was awarded first runner up and a check in the amount of $300.
+Lacey Fleck, a senior at Central High School, was awarded second runner up and a check in the amount of $200.

-Also, competing this year were Krysta Kennedy, Aylisa Morral, and Lacey Fleck, all students at Northern Bedford High School.
+Also, competing this year were Nickolas Garner, Morgan Robison, Ian Sherlock, Allie Snider, and Heyleigh Wilkins, all students at Northern Bedford High School.

-Cheryl Gonsman, Past President of the Morrisons Cove Rotary Club, praised all the contestants for participating.
-“We are proud of all of the students who participated in the Four-Way Speech Contest,” commented Gonsman.
-“The substance and presentations of the speeches were impressive.”
-She encouraged the students to be active in their communities and continue with their public speaking that will serve them well in whatever career path they choose.
+Chrissy Dively, President of the Morrisons Cove Rotary Club, congratulated all the contestants for presentations.
+“We are proud of all of the students who participated in the Four-Way Speech Contest,” commented Dively.
+“The poise and substance of the speeches were impressive.”
+She encouraged the students to continue with their public speaking, sharing that it will serve them well in whatever career path they choose.

-This year’s contest judges, all members of the Morrisons Cove Rotary Club, included Shana Stern, Dan Hoover, and Rusty Hoover.
-Cheryl Ebersole, also a Club member, served as timekeeper.
+This year’s contest judges, all members of the Morrisons Cove Rotary Club, included Chrissy Dively, Chuck Gojmerac, and Dan Hoover.
+Shana Stern, also a Club member, served as a timekeeper.

 Interact is a club for youth ages 12-18 who want to connect with others in their community or school.
 Interact club members have fun while carrying out service projects and learning about the world.
 Interact clubs organize at least two service projects a year: one that benefits their community and one that encourages international understanding.
 While Interact clubs receive guidance from individual Rotary clubs, they govern and support themselves.